About the Oregon IPM Center

 Our History

-The Oregon IPM Center, formerly the Integrated Plant Protection Center or IPPC, was formed in the College of Agricultural Sciences at Oregon State University in 1967, and has been conducting research and outreach in state, national and international settings ever since.
+The Oregon IPM Center, formerly the Integrated Plant Protection Center, was formed in the College of Agricultural Sciences at Oregon State University in 1967, and has been conducting research and outreach in state, national and international settings ever since.
 Since 2020, the Oregon IPM Center has lead and coordinated a number of multi-investigator, multi-state research and outreach programs based on IPM.

-The Center provides a home for the State IPM Coordinator, who works with the USDA-NIFA, the federal partner of the Land Grant Universities in the USA, to implement integrated pest management (IPM) practices wherever these are needed.
+The Center provides a home for the State IPM Coordinator, who works with the USDA-National Institute of Food and Agriculture (NIFA), the federal partner of the Land Grant Universities in the USA, to implement integrated pest management (IPM) practices wherever these are needed.
 This program is guided by the National Roadmap for IPM, which has established goals for delivering economically sustainable pest management with reduced risks to human health and to the environment in the USA.
 To aide IPM, the USDA has established four regional IPM Centers.
 The Oregon IPM Center works closely with the Western IPM Center based at University of California, Davis.

 The Oregon IPM Center is funded by the USDA-NIFA Crop Protection and Pest Management Program Extension Implementation Program Area, OSU College of Agricultural Sciences, and several state and federal grant funded awards.